When Substance Abuse Treatment is Needed

 In addition, there is group therapy, family therapy, addiction counseling and education, relapse prevention techniques, yoga, art therapy, mindfulness exercises, and recreational activities.

-After you have completed the inpatient program you should continue to receive weekly reinforcement and support in early recovery.
+After you have completed the residential inpatient program you should continue to receive weekly reinforcement and support in early recovery.
 This is called aftercare or continuing care and it involves ongoing outpatient services such as weekly therapy sessions.
 Outpatient treatment can involve both individual therapy or group therapy, as well as life skills classes.
 Sober living for a few months is an excellent choice for solidifying recovery after completing the program.
 Ongoing peer recovery meetings, such as A.A., N.A., or non 12-step programs like SMART Recovery offer opportunities for social support and fellowship.